 A student removed from the regular classroom to in-school suspension or another setting, other than a DAEP, will have an opportunity to complete before the beginning of the next school year each course the student was enrolled in at the time of removal from the regular classroom.
-The district may provide the opportunity by any method available, including summer school.
+The district may provide the opportunity by any method available, including a correspondence course, distance learning, or summer school.
 The district will not charge the student for any method of completion provided by the district.